 A great cork yoga mat is the Luxury Cork Yoga Mat.

-Cork yoga mats are a sustainable option with many advantages because cork is both water-resistant and durable.
+Cork yoga mats are a sustainable option with many advantages because cork is not only made of natural materials, but it is also both water-resistant and durable.
 This means that cork yoga mats are great options if you sweat a lot or practice hot yoga.
 Plus, it also means that they will likely last more than most yoga mats on the market.

 Indeed, according to Eve Cork: “cork products have very little or no negative impact on the environment.
 As originally harvested from the bark of cork oak trees, it showed that without chopping down the actual trees, people can still make use of their products into industrialization.”